anandprabhusk/insurance-voice-ai-assistant/README.md

 HEAD
 # insurance-voice-ai-assistant

-# Kavya Premium Insurance - Voice-First AI Assistant 🎙️
+# Voice-First AI Assistant 🎙️

-Welcome to the **Kavya Premium Insurance** repository!
 This project is a fully autonomous, voice-guided enterprise insurance enrollment portal.

 ## 1. 🎯 Purpose

-What started as an experimental project to help my daughter complete her homework by speaking and auto-correcting her English instead of typing, quickly evolved into an enterprise-grade use case.

 Future generations are not going to tolerate long, tedious forms.
 They expect seamless, conversational, and voice-guided interfaces.
 The purpose of this project is to demonstrate how a traditional form-based flow can be transformed into a **Voice-First AI Experience**, reducing friction and making customer onboarding accessible and conversational.